How Does My HVAC System Work?

 Types of Fuel

-Propane/LPG – Propane is a hydrocarbon and is sometimes referred to as liquefied petroleum gas, LP-gas, or LPG.
-Propane is produced from both natural gas processing and crude oil refining, in roughly equal amounts from each source.
+Propane/LPG – Propane is a hydrocarbon sometimes referred to as liquefied petroleum gas, LP-gas, or LPG.
+Propane is produced from both natural gas processing and crude oil refining in roughly equal amounts from each source.
 Nearly 97 percent of propane consumed in the United States is produced in North America.
 It is nontoxic, colorless, and virtually odorless.
 To fuel homes, large tanks can be buried underground because propane is a nontoxic, nonpoisonous fuel that doesn’t contaminate aquifers or soil.
 Refueling a propane vehicle takes about the same time as refueling a gasoline vehicle.
-And propane is the only alternative fuel with fueling stations located in every state.
+And propane is the only alternative fuel with fueling stations in every state.

 Forced Air System

 This system is by far the most common type of home heating and cooling system.
 An appliance fired by gas, oil, or wood in which air is heated to be circulated throughout a building in a heating system.
-Air distributed from furnace through ductwork and into room by registers.
+Air is distributed from the furnace through ductwork and into the room by registers.